 I like Tomassi and I like Donovan and the rest of the guys who appear on YouTube’s 21 Studio each week to discuss Red Pill practicalities.
 These guys have sliced and diced the subject to deep levels… with no end in sight.
 In fact, it’s this obsession with women which makes me think the approach overall is weak.

-And, that’s also why I listen or read Red Pill sparingly.
+It’s why I listen or read or even tolerate Red Pill sparingly.
 This is just my personal view, but I think our Red Pill brothers leave the masculine and visit the feminine too frequently for my tastes as they obsess about women’s “feral nature” among other things.
-Solipsism, the view that the self is all that can be known to exist, and which I agree is very much a feminine energy trait, is often a overriding feature in Red Pill discussions.
+Solipsism, the view that the self is all that can be known to exist, and which I agree is very much a feminine energy trait, is often an overriding feature in Red Pill discussions.

 It says, “I think it therefore it is.”
 It’s the incredible ability of the overthinking woman to believe her own bullshit.
-Men need watch for that in themselves occasionally, especially if they are gathered around having coffee discussing the opposite sex on a YouTube channel for money.
-The coffee date is typically something women do, not something men do at this level.
+Men need watch for that in themselves occasionally, especially if they are gathered around drinking coffee discussing the opposite sex on a YouTube channel for money.
+The coffee date is typically something women do, not something men do at any level.

 That’s not to say there isn’t some truth to Red Pill.
 And, to many guys it’s a Godsend of information.
 In the context, Blue Pill is real, and every man needs that wake-up call.
 It’s easy for a man to go into relationships with blinders on, with family of origin programming and unmet needs dictating his expectations.

-When I left a marriage just shy of 25 years in the early 2000s, honestly, I was devastated.
+When I left a marriage just shy of 25 years in the early 2000s, I was devastated.
 Nothing I’d tried worked and I was facing complete failure.
 My parents were married sixty-two years before my mother died some time ago.
 Like many men, marriage was forever for me, and I couldn’t broker it any other way.